 Carmen Argote: I won’t abandon you, I see you, we are safe is organized by Amanda Sroka, Senior Curator, with Caroline Ellen Liou, Curatorial Assistant.

-Support for the exhibition is provided by Kristin Rey and Michael Rubel, and Ann Soh Woods and Mel Woods.
+Support for the exhibition is provided by Kim and Keith Allen-Niesen, Kristin Rey and Michael Rubel, and Ann Soh Woods and Mel Woods.
 Special thanks to Commonwealth and Council.

 ICA LA is supported by the Curator’s Council and Fieldwork Council.